mwc360/mwc360.github.io/_posts/2025-02-26-The-Art-and-Science-of-Table-Compaction.md

              .whenNotMatchedInsertAll() \
              .execute()
     ```
-1. **Aggregation Query**: The query touches every column in the table does not have any filter predicates to ensure that all files in the current Delta version are included in scope.
+1. **Aggregation Query**: The query touches every column in the table and does not have any filter predicates to ensure that all files in the current Delta version are included in scope.
     ```sql
     select
         sum(value1),